pstiasny/VITABS/doc/index.md

 =============

-VITABS is a guitar tab editor inspired by the legendary Vi text editor and it's highly successful clone, Vim.
+VITABS is a guitar tab editor inspired by the legendary Vi text editor and its highly successful clone, Vim.
 It was created as an alternative to GUI-based editors, with convenient editing and fast keyboard entry in mind.
 It also tries to adhere to the philosophy of doing one thing well.
 VITABS is not a composition application, music typesetting software nor music theory